pmoesta/computational_astrophysics/content/homework/homework_week1.md

 own source code.

-All code should be uploaded to github classroom under the Assigment Homework (all weeks) along with any analytic derivations, notes, etc.
+All code should be uploaded to github classroom under the Assigment "Homework (all weeks)" along with any analytic derivations, notes, etc.
 ```

 ## Differentiation